bytedance/ByteX/README.md

 // ...
 ```

-Note: If you do not apply the ByteX host, those ByteX plugins are no different from ordinary plugins and each will form a separate Transform.
-On the contrary, all ByteX plugins will automatically merge into a Transform with the help of the ByteX host.
+Note: If ByteX host is not applied, there is no difference between ByteX plugins and ordinary ones, and all of them will run separately.
+On the contrary, all ByteX plugins can be automatically merged into one single Transform with the help of the ByteX host.

 The following are the plugins based on ByteX.
-You can learn more usage information about those plugins in their own README.md.
+You can read their own README.md to get more information.

 ## Plugins